mathebuddy/mathebuddy-compiler/mbcl.md

 ## Introduction

 MBCL is a JSON-based format defined for the mathe:buddy App.
-Each MBL file stores a complete course, defined by the Mathe:Buddy Language (MBL).
+Each MBCL-JSON file stores a complete course, defined by the Mathe:Buddy Language (MBL).

 The reference compiler to translate MBL to MBCL can be found on [GitHub](https://github.com/mathebuddy/mathebuddy-compiler.git).

 ## JSON Specification

+TODO: "extends", ...

 We use the following notation instead of JSON-schema (which is overkill!) to denote the structure of data.